antonraharja/book-opensips-101/README.md

 The book content is in folder ``content``.

+Configuration files or related files used in the book are stored in ``attached files``.

 You may get all content, files and folders by cloning this repo:<br>
 ```git clone git://github.com/antonraharja/book-opensips-101.git```